dr-rompecabezas/urban-tree-observatory/README.md

 # Urban Tree Observatory Project

+> ⚠️ The code in this repo was contributed to [Omdena](https://www.omdena.com/) to kickstart the [Urban Tree Observatory Project](https://github.com/OmdenaAI/GibdetColombiaChapter_UrbanTreeObservatory).
+It is no longer being maintained.

 ## Project Overview

 The Urban Tree Observatory is a data-driven platform for monitoring and conserving urban trees in Ibagué, Colombia.
 The project centralizes tree data, enables citizen reporting, and tracks conservation efforts.